Min S. Park, MD

 - Clinical Practice:

-- Arteriovenous Malformations (AVMs), Carotid Artery Disease, Cerebral (Brain or Intracranial) Aneurysm, Subarachnoid Hemorrhage, Transient Ischemic Attack (TIA) (Mini-stroke), Carotid Endarterectomy, Ischemic Stroke, Vascular Malformations, Aneurysms, Artery Disease, Microvascular Clipping, Neurovascular Surgery, Carotid Artery Stenosis, Endovascular Embolization, Neuroradiology, Stroke, Endovascular Coiling, Cavernoma, Carotid Stenting with Angioplasty
+- Arteriovenous Malformations, Carotid Artery Disease, Brain Aneurysms (Cerebral Aneurysms), Subarachnoid Hemorrhage, TIA/Mini Stroke, Carotid Endarterectomy, Ischemic Stroke, Vascular Malformations, Aorta Disease, Microvascular Clipping, Neurovascular Surgery, Endovascular Embolization, Neuroradiology, Stroke, Cerebral Angiography, Endovascular Coiling, Cavernoma, Carotid Stenting with Angioplasty, Brain Aneurysm, Brain Aneurysm Treatments

 Dr. Min Park is the director of cerebrovascular and endovascular neurosurgery and associate residency program director of neurosurgery at UVA.
 An Indiana native, he earned a doctorate in medicine from the Indiana University School of Medicine in 2002.
 He completed his general surgery internship and neurological surgery residency at the University of California San Diego Medical Center.

 From 2009-2013, Dr. Park served as a lieutenant commander and staff neurosurgeon at the Naval Medical Center San Diego.
 He deployed to Kandahar, Afghanistan in support of Operation Enduring Freedom, where he was the sole neurosurgeon for the southern half of the combat theater and performed over 150 life-saving operations in six months.
 He has been awarded the Navy and Marine Corps Commendation Medals, Navy Unit Commendation, Afghanistan Campaign Medal and NATO Medal, among others.